hamidahoderinwale/cursor-telemetry/components/activity-logger/companion/src/prescriptions/README.md

 ### 4. Be Specific
 ❌ "Use good code"
-✅ "Use descriptive variable names (min 3 characters, no abbreviations)"
+[SUCCESS] "Use descriptive variable names (min 3 characters, no abbreviations)"

 ### 5. Avoid Conflicts
 Check for contradictions: